XplayzHD/mc-server/README.md

     ```
     stop
     ```
-6. At this point I set up Firebase functions to record the ip address and other log information.
+6. At this point I set up the RESTful API in Firebase to record the ip address and other log information.
 The instructions to set this up can be found in [doc/firebase.md](doc/firebase.md).
 7. Restart the Pi by unplugging and replugging the Pi.
 The server should now be fully functional!

 ## Usage <a name="usage"></a>